 American symbolism was added to the sign to emphasize the movement’s patriotic leanings.
 FBLA aimed to create a cadre of successful leaders and businessmen caring about the country’s prosperity.

-A blue square, from which a red and white striped flag waves out of the corner, evoked associations with the American state symbol and resembled a ballot box square.
+A blue square, from which a red-and-white-striped flag waves from the corner, evoked associations with the American state symbol and resembled a ballot box.
 The image showed that:

 The inscription FBLA ФВЛ is placed in a single line on a gray background, repeating the wave of the flag, and separated by a dot.
-The letter L is enlarged and extends below the level of the inscription, emphasizing the word “leaders.”
+The letter L is enlarged and extends below the inscription level, emphasizing the word “leaders.”

 The logo indicated elevated goals, love for the homeland, and serious ambitions.